JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/dataAcces.md

-"For each database entity, a python class is made + dataAcces"
+"For each database entity, a python class is made + dataAcces "